 I pay attention to how your present situation is influenced by your past, and notice how this might be shaping our work together in the sessions; seeing how you are in the ‘here and now’ as well as the ‘there and then’ is a useful way of working out the 'where and when' to change.

 The way I work is integrative, that is, I bring together my values and the ideas from a broad range of therapies to best meet your personal aims.
 How I’m informed by this integration depends on what you need.
 From the start, your aims and how we’ll work towards them are decided by both of us, not just me.
 Once we’ve identified what you want to change, I can offer you the dedicated space, time and ways of working that enable you to explore your situation more deeply and change more quickly than if you were doing it on your own.

-If you want to read a bit more about the way I work, I find Petruska Clarkson’s book The Therapeutic Relationship (2003) offers a useful framework; or for a lighter read, you could try the well-informed graphic novel Couch Fiction by Philippa Perry and Junko Graat (2010).
+If you want to read a bit more about the way I work, I find Louis Cozolino's book Why Therapy Works (2016) offers a useful framework; or for a lighter read, you could try the well-informed graphic novel Couch Fiction by Philippa Perry and Junko Graat (2010).

 Training, qualifications & experience

-I have provided counselling and psychotherapy for ten years in the following settings:
+I have provided counselling and psychotherapy for over ten years in the NHS, charity and private sectors.

 Full Clinical Member of the UK Council for Psychotherapy (UKCP)

-Professional doctorate (DCPsych) in Counselling Psychology and Integrative Psychotherapy, Metanoia Institute (pending completion)
+Professional doctorate (DCPsych) in Counselling Psychology and Integrative Psychotherapy, Metanoia Institute (pending examination)